 When is the next meeting?

-Council meetings are held monthly (save for August), usually on the first Tuesday at Hale Village Hall.
+Council meetings are held monthly (save for August), usually on the first Tuesday.

 Items for the agenda at the meeting must be sent to The Clerk at least 7 days before.

 A meeting of Hale Parish Council will be held on Tuesday 2nd February 2021 at 7.00pm remotely.

 For details of how to join the meeting please contact the clerk at

 The Parish Council recognises that there are several important and emotive issues being considered at the present time, but it is disappointed and concerned at the tone and manner in which recent meetings have been conducted.
 Parish Council meetings are the vehicle for the Council to transact all the business that it is required to do on behalf of the Parish.
 They are limited in time and it is important that all items on the agenda to be given time for appropriate consideration.

 Members of the public have a right to attend Council meetings to observe and record the Parish Council in the fulfilment of its duties, but these are not public meetings.
 There is no automatic entitlement for the public to speak.
 Through its standing orders and in the interests of full transparency and public engagement, HPC allows Members of the public to:-